dominodatalab/domino-research/README.md

 ## Active Projects

-Here’s what we’re working on - click for details + install instructions:
+Here’s what we’re working on:

 - [Bridge](https://github.com/dominodatalab/domino-research/tree/main/bridge) - declarative model management, with your model registry as the source of truth